spacefreak86/pyquarantine-milter/README.md

 * append and prepend disclaimers to e-mail text parts
 * quarantine e-mails (store e-mail, optionally notify receivers)

 It is useful in many cases due to its flexible configuration and the ability to handle any number of quarantines and modifications sequential and conditional.
-Storages and whitelists used by quarantines can be managed with the built-in CLI.
+Storages and lists used by quarantines can be managed with the built-in CLI.

 Addionally, pyquarantine-milter provides a sanitized, harmless version of the text parts of e-mails as template variable, which can be embedded in e-mail notifications.
 This makes it easier for users to decide, if a match is a false-positive or not.
 It is also possible to use any metavariable as template variable (e.g. storage ID, envelope-from address, ...).
-This may be used to give your users the ability to release e-mails or whitelist the from-address for example.
+This may be used to give your users the ability to release e-mails or add the from-address to an allowlist.
 A webservice then releases the e-mail from the quarantine.

 The project is currently in beta status, but it is already used in a productive enterprise environment that processes about a million e-mails per month.